-The following discussion provides annual averages from 2003 to 2007.
-To maintain the confidentiality of individual reporting units, summaries are provided for vertical lines, longlines, black sea bass pots, and all other gears combined.
+Flagler through Miami-Dade Counties; and the Florida Keys region consists of trips from Atlantic waters landed in Monroe County.
+Amendment 17B (SAFMC 2010b) also contains an overview of the snapper grouper fishery by gear, which uses summaries provided for vertical lines, longlines, black sea bass pots, and all other gears combined.
 The all-other-gear category includes trolling lines, nets, and other gears.
 Most of the snapper grouper harvest, including vermilion snapper and gag, is taken by some type of vertical hook-and-line gear.
 There are exceptions.
 Black sea bass are harvested primarily with black sea bass pots, while golden tilefish and yellowedge grouper are harvested primarily with bottom longlines.
 Some species, such as snowy grouper, are harvested by both vertical lines and longlines.
 Longlines used in the shark fishery may catch snapper grouper as secondary species.
+The snapper grouper fishery by state, and by gear summaries contained in Section 3.8.1.4 and 3.8.1.5 respectively, of Amendment 17B (SAFMC 2010b), are hereby incorporated by reference.